profile-default

 Graduate Syllabi

-Political science majors can also participate in the United Nations Summer Seminar.
-This is a yearly five-week program in New York City held each June.
-See the UN Program Brochure below.
-For the 2024 Program, see the information flier and the contact information inside.
+Political science majors can also participate in the International Politics & Foreign Policy Summer Seminar.
+This is a yearly five-week program in Milwaukee, Washington, DC, and New York City, held each June.
+For details on the 2025 Program, see the information flyer and the contact information inside.

 Research Interests